ilya0/RaVR_private/README.md

 ## Accomplishments that we're proud of

-Being able to go from absolute zero on skill with VR/AR and Unity to being able to make small edits to projects in Unity and understand the workflow invovled with making any game or realtime application, not nessicerily in AR/VR.
+Being able to go from absolute zero on skill with VR/AR and Unity to being able to make small edits to projects in Unity and understand the workflow involved with making any game or realtime application, not nessicerily in AR/VR.

 ## What we learned

-Having absolutely no experience with VR let alone AR, buy working on this project I had a whole change in perspective of how lines of code on a screen can be layered on corporeal entities to bring the digital and analog worlds together.
+Having absolutely no experience with VR let alone AR, by working on this project I had a whole change in perspective of how lines of code on a screen can be layered on corporeal entities to bring the digital and analog worlds together.
 (Ritesh Trikha)

 ## What's next for rAvR

+* Network Connectivity, one or more headsets connecting to a base station
+* Optimizing code and graphics for hololens performance
+* Creating a google carbord version for those that don't own hololens
+* Graphics upgrades
+* Show effects, light shows, virtual cannons, lazers
+* Djs controls